-You can reach the Côte-Vertu platform by taking the stairs just next to the escalators or go on the overpass to reach the Montmorency platform.
+You can reach the Côte-Vertu platform by taking the stairs just next to the escalators or going on the overpass to reach the Montmorency platform.

-Points of interest include the FTQ complex, as well as Collège André-Grasset who are quite close to the station.
-Then if you go through St-Hubert street in the northern direction you can find Collège Ahuntsic and Complexe sportif Claude-Robillard, which is recognized as a training facility for many sports, its main assets being it's pool and soccer field.
+Points of interest include the FTQ complex, as well as Collège André-Grasset which are quite close to the station.
+Then if you go through St-Hubert street in the northern direction you can find Collège Ahuntsic and Complexe sportif Claude-Robillard, which is recognized as a training facility for many sports, its main assets being its pool and soccer field.

 This station is connected to the Youville workshop which is the main workshop of the STM.

 There is a ceramic mural called "Le poète de l'univers" made by Georges Lauda, Paul Pannier and Gérard Cordeau, situated high over the Montmorency platform.
 It was done to honour three poets including Octave Crémazie.
 The other two are Saint-Denys Garneau and Emile Nelligan.